Weyaaron/nvim-training/Readme.md

 # To try it out

 - Install it using the plugin manager of your choice.
 [Lazy](https://github.com/folke/lazy.nvim) is tested, if any other fails, please open an issue.
 Pinning it to a fixed version is encouraged.

+- Run the setup in your lua-config:

+local training_module = require("nvim-training")
+training_module.setup({})
 - Make sure you are in an empty buffer.
 - Run `:Training` to start a session.

-# Available tasks and their tags
+# Available tasks

+--Todo: Fix setup vs new everywhere it is used

 # Some tasks currently in the pipeline